dbcook/openrocket-database/README.md

 OpenRocket compatibility:  tested with OpenRocket 15.03

+## Release Notes

+0.9.0.1
+* Publishing what I have to date: Estes and LOC Precision.

+## State of the Project

+Although a lot of work has gone into this project over the last 3+ years, I would still characterize it as very incomplete.
+The information about how OpenRocket databases work has been through several iterations including code dives and is pretty accurate, but it's somewhat Mac centric because that's what I use most.

+The LOC Precision file is effectively complete, and the Estes file is probably 80-90% complete.
+Both represent really major improvements over the previous state of things, but more work is needed.
+The newly added Top Flight and competition chute/streamer files are in pretty good shape.
+Most items still need validation checks put into the `ork` directory to make sure they generate reasonable masses.

+There are several built-in database files that have not been touched yet (see below for list).

+Accurate data is really hard to come by for some items.
+The newer Estes plastic nose cones are difficult, as many have never been sold separately and don't even have discrete part numbers.
+Likewise the dimensional data from LOC Precision is notoriously incomplete and error-filled, but I've resolved most of it using Apogee's tabulated data and some measurements of actual parts.

+There are product lines from legacy and major manufacturers, especially high power vendors, that are not included in OpenRocket at all:

+* Centuri (many cloneable kits with parts different than Estes)
+* MPC (? maybe not too much unique here)
+* Apogee (they mostly OEM other vendors parts, but have some unique ones)
+* CMR (unusual tube sizes)
+* FSI (unusual tube sizes)
+* Madcow / Rocketry Warehouse
+* Wildman

 ## Features and improvements:

 * Detailed documentation on how the components database works, and much info about restrictions and limitations.